cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ### Learning rate decay

-The following code sample shows the initial time:
+The following VW output sample shows the initial time:

 ```
 initial_t = 0
 ```

-This diagnostic specifies the initial time or duration for learning rate decay.
+This diagnostic shows the initial time duration for learning rate decay.

 **Use** `--initial_t time` to adjust the initial time.

->**Note:** It is not common to adjust the initial time in Vowpal Wabbit.
+>**Note:** It is common to need to adjust the initial time in Vowpal Wabbit.

 ### Learning rate decay power

-The following code sample shows the power of learning rate decay:
+The following VW output shows the power of learning rate decay:

 ```
 power_t = 0.5
 ```

-This diagnostic specifies the power of learning rate decay.
+This diagnostic shows the power on learning rate decay.
 The VW default is `0.5` and works well for most problems.

 The `0.5` default is a minimax optimal choice for stationary data-sets where the fundamental relation between the input features and target label do not change over time and benefit from a high (close to 1.0) `--power_t` while learning against changing conditions.